Foods good (and bad) for (and against) your mouth

-I’m going with the good-and-bad routine today by telling you about foods that are good for your mouth and therefore your teeth, as well as the American Dental Association’s top nine bad foods.
+The good-cop, bad-cop is a great routine in movies or on TV, so I’m going to go a little Hollywood now that we’re past Labor Day.
+Unlike the police, who are looking for a confession, I’ll be telling you about foods that are good for your mouth and therefore your teeth, as well as the American Dental Association’s top nine bad foods.

 It’s easy for dentists to tell you what’s BAD for your mouth and teeth (sugary food and drinks, obviously), but I’m going to take time today and expand on what’s bad as well as what’s good for your mouth.
 You can build strength for your teeth and get protection from cavities with the right diet.